U.S. Economic Data

 As already mentioned, gross federal debt is marketable plus nonmarketable debt, but the market value of nonmarketable debt is not observable.
 So the market value of gross federal debt is estimated using the price index from the marketable Treasury debt series,

-where grosspv is the par value of gross federal debt, marketmv is the market value of marketable Treasury debt and marketpv is the par value.
 It is the black solid line in Chart 1 in the charts tab.
 This assumes that a unit of nonmarketable debt is valued the same as a unit of marketable debt and that the maturity structure is the same, both of which may not be true.
 The par value of nonmarketable debt has ranged between 25 to 50 percent of gross federal debt since 1942, not a trivial component.

 The market value of privately held gross federal debt is calculated similarly with the following analogous formula: